Phobetore/pi-Bot/README.md

-# pi-Bot
+# SirrDice

 A Discord bot for rolling dice in tabletop RPG games.

-> **Note:** This is mainly a personal project to showcase my development skills.
-Feel free to use it or contribute if you'd like.

-## What is pi-Bot?
+## What is SirrDice?

-pi-Bot is a Discord bot that helps you roll dice for your tabletop games.
+SirrDice is a Discord bot that helps you roll dice for your tabletop games.
 It supports multiple languages and lets you customize how it looks and works.

 ## Features